Existence of weak solutions to volume-preserving mean curvature flow with obstacles: Introduction

 We briefly give prior works on volume-preserving mean curvature flow \eqref{eq:VPMCF}.
 The existence of global-in-time classical solutions to \eqref{eq:VPMCF} with convex smooth initial data was proved by \cite{G86} in 2-d and by \cite{H87} in all dimensions.
 The short-time existence of classical solutions to \eqref{eq:VPMCF} with smooth initial data (possibly nonconvex) was proved by \cite{ES98}.
 In general, classical solutions to \eqref{eq:VPMCF} can develop singularities in finite time (see \cite{EI05,MS00}).

 Paper \cite{RS92} proposed the Allen-Cahn equation with volume conservation that is given by

 where $\lambda^{\varepsilon}(t)$ is a Lagrange multiplier that enforces $\int \phi^{\varepsilon}(t,x)dx=\int \phi^{\varepsilon}(0,x)dx$.
 Radially symmetric solutions to \eqref{eq:RS} were studied in \cite{BS97}, and the transition layer of the solution to \eqref{eq:RS} converges to the classical solution under the assumption that the classical solution exists to \eqref{eq:VPMCF}.
+Paper \cite{LS18} proved the convergence to a multiphase volume-preserving mean curvature flow of solutions to a multiphase mass-conserving Allen-Cahn equation under a natural energy assumption for the solutions to \eqref{eq:RS}.

 Another model with a Lagrange multiplier concentrated on the transition layer was suggested in \cite{G97} (see also \cite{BB11}), which reads